dhowai/portfolio-1-onewheel/README.md

 -   Form page
     -   An enquiry page designed for users who visit the site to post any question to the site owners.
     -   The user types their name, email followed by a sentence.
 This creates a dialog between the user and the site owner.
+    -   Used the Code Institute's formdump link to send the information to.

 ![Form Page](https://github.com/dhowai/portfolio-1-onewheel/blob/master/assets/images/readme%20photos/form.png)